Yale graduates stage pro-Palestinian walkout of commencement

 At least 150 students seated near the front of the audience stood up together, turned their backs to the stage and paraded out of the ceremony through Phelps Gate, retracing their steps during the processional into the yard.

-Many of the protesters carried small banners with such slogans as "Books not bombs" and "Divest from war."
-Some wore red-colored latex gloves symbolizing bloodied hands.
+Many of the protesters carried small banners with such slogans as “Books not bombs” and “Divest from war”.
+Some wore red latex gloves symbolising bloodied hands.

 Other signs read: “Drop the charges” and “Protect free speech” in reference to 45 people arrested in a police crackdown last month on demonstrations in and around the New Haven, Connecticut, campus.